 3. Take the Safe Routes Partnership and Safe Routes to School to the Next Level

 We are continually amazed at the commitment of the Safe Routes to School volunteers, advocates and donors that are helping to grow this movement.
 Whether it is raising your voice to contact Congress when Safe Routes to School and Transportation Enhancements are threatened, or volunteering at thousands of walk and bike to school events or coming forward to contribute to our general operations, you are all truly committed and for that we are thankful.
 We owe special thanks to several organizations and individuals that have gone above and beyond this year.

-Together our collective impact is helping take the National Partnership and the Safe Routes to School movement to the next level.
+Together our collective impact is helping take the Safe Routes Partnership and the Safe Routes to School movement to the next level.

 The guidelines recommend that school districts “develop [a] long-range school facilities plan”, “establish [a] school siting committee”, “provide opportunities for training and technical assistance” for committee members, and “determine if a new school facility is needed...[which] may include getting community input on the influence of the existing school on the well-being of the overall community, including disadvantaged/ underserved, minority and low-income populations”.